rrcobb/winner-take-all-tutorial/README.md

 `src` is where we will make changes.
 Lets take a closer look at the files in there.

-- `index.js` is the _entrypoint_ to our app - it's where the build will start, and has some oft the plumbing needed to get React to start rendering components on the page.
+- `index.js` is the _entrypoint_ to our app - it's where the build will start, and has some of the plumbing needed to get React to start rendering components on the page.
 - `index.css` has a tiny set of styles that apply to the whole app.
 - `App.js` is our _root React component_
 - `App.test.js` is a test file, in case we wanted to be good developers and write tests for our code (ha!
 At a hackathon?!?!?)